-Q. Thanks so much for all of the great articles, they are very much appreciated.
-The latest one however had a disturbing misunderstanding of scripture which could lead to undue pain to a new Christian (or an old one for that matter).
+Thanks so much for all of the great articles, they are very much appreciated.
+Your articles on Job, however, had a disturbing misunderstanding of scripture which could lead to undue pain to a new Christian (or an old one for that matter).
 There is nothing in the book of Job which states or leads one to believe Job was out of fellowship or being pained due to sin, or that Job had the sin of self-righteousness to deal with at all.
 The self-righteousness did not come out until Job was well into the trials, and explaining himself to his “friends”.
 God does not hold us accountable to confess sins we have not yet committed and would not commit if we were never given a specific trial in order to bring them out of us.

 Please reconsider and study Job from the perspective of God’s sovereignty, His plan for us, and the process of sanctification.
 Sanctification is often why God allows us to suffer trials, to bring things out of us, to make us more holy.
 The gold goes into the fire appearing perfect, and only when the fire is lit do the impurities show up and flow out.
 That is the perspective we should approach the book of Job with.
 It was sanctification, not sin or lack of fellowship.
 To have a clear understanding of the book of Job is to have a clear understanding of God Himself.
 It’s a very important book.
 I humbly ask you to reconsider this.
 And again, thanks for all you do for the Church.